richelbilderbeek/MinimalPiClock/README.md

 ## Will you make a MinimalPiClock for me?

 No. But I can help.
 Or try your local hacker- or makerspace.

+## Do you think using an ATMEGA328 chip is overkill here?

+Yes.

 ## Where do I download the `Time` library?